bshreyas13/Crawler_Scrapper/Readme.md

 Note:

-It seems to mess up the postiion adn description when there are multiple positions under the same company.
+The script output messes up the postiion and description when there are multiple positions under the same company.
-This has to do with the when the tags are organized in the html and can be handled given time.
+This has to do with the way the html tags are organized in this case and will be handled in furture versions.